galamo/fs-103/README.md

 6. how much customers are not from berlin
 7. how much suppliers we have in the list: New Orleans, Ann Arbor, Tokyo

+8. what is the sum of all product prices in the table?